 Schoenolirion wrightii Sherman.
 Common name: Texas Sunnybell.
-Phenology: Apr-early May.
+Phenology: Mar-May.
 Habitat: Saline prairies, seepage over sandstone, Catahoula barrens; "rocky barrens in the Post Oak region near College Station, with a few disjunct populations on the Catahoula Formation of southeast Texas" (Carr 2016).
+This species occurs in habitats similar to those of S. croceum in the Alabama plateau region and in the western part of its range.
 Distribution: Se.
 AR and w.
 LA west to e.
 TX; disjunct eastward in ne.
 AL.

 Origin/Endemic status: Endemic